isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2019-08-30-Six-new-accreditation-programmes-to-ensure-businesses-meet-standards.md

 ---
-layout: post
-title:  "Six new accreditation programmes to ensure businesses meet standards"
+title: 'Six new accreditation programmes to ensure businesses meet standards'
-date:  2019-08-30
+date: 2019-08-30T00:00:00.000Z
 permalink: /newsroom/news-releases/Six-new-accreditation-programmes-to-ensure-businesses-meet-standards

 ---

 Six new accreditation programmes have been developed in the past year to ensure businesses in growth sectors meet quality standards.